 To keep the rubber rolling, you need to protect and inspect your Thor Motor Coach’s tires.
 For those getting a motorhome out of winter storage, this one’s for you.

-Before a trip, and especially post-winter storage, it’s crucial to check the Class A RV’s tire pressure.
+Before a trip, and especially post-winter storage, it’s crucial to check the tire pressure.
 Under-inflated tires will build up excessive heat.
-On the other hand, overinflation can reduce traction, braking handling and cause uneven tire wear.
+On the other hand, over-inflation can reduce traction, braking handling and cause uneven tire wear.
 Because your tires support your entire home-on-wheels, it’s vital to inflate them properly.
-Properly inflated tires improve handling, fuel economy, increase the tire’s life and keeps your loved ones safe.
+Properly inflated tires improves handling and fuel economy, increases the tire’s life, and keeps your loved ones safe.
 Our video below goes in-depth on this process with the help of Dr. Tred.

 Palazzo Class A Diesel Pusher

 You’ll love commanding the roads with Palazzo’s 22.5-inch radial tires with aluminum wheels.
 This diesel pusher comes with a 10.1-inch touchscreen dash radio with Bluetooth®, navigation and is SiriusXM® ready.
 The Air-Ride™ suspension and Sachs® shock absorbers work together for a smooth ride to any destination.
 Even though you get to your destination in comfort and style, always remember our tire care tips.

 Delano Mercedes Sprinter RV